 There is a great deal of talk about the crucial role culture plays when a company undertakes a Cloud Native transformation.
 But what does that really mean, and why is it so important?

 In short, culture is the way your enterprise goes about creating and delivering your service or product.
-If you have the perfect set of cloud platform, tools, and techniques yet go about using them wrong -- if you apply the right tools, only in the wrong culture -- it’s simply not going to work.
+If you have the perfect set of cloud platform, tools, and techniques yet go about using them wrong—if you apply the right tools, only in the wrong culture—it’s simply not going to work.
 At best you’ll be functional but far from capturing the value that the system you’ve just built can deliver.
 At worst, that system simply won’t work at all.

 How do we know what we are talking about when we talk about a company’s culture?
-What does the word even mean mean inside an enterprise?
+What does the word even mean inside an enterprise?
 The answer is surprisingly concrete for such an abstract concept.

 Add up all the things you do in the course of a normal work day, and then step back to look at them from the perspective of the collective, but most often unexamined, assumptions that shape and drive these actions.
 These assumptions, about how work gets done and how people interact in your company, will show you your culture.
-And this is not fixed or immutable -- culture is slow to shift, but it can be done.
+And this is not fixed or immutable—culture is slow to shift, but it can be done.

 If you change the actions, you change the culture.

-The three major types of culture within enterprises are Waterfall, Agile and Cloud Native.
+The three major types of culture within enterprises are Waterfall, Agile, and Cloud Native.
 A quick primer:

-Waterfall organizations are all about long term planning.
+Waterfall organisations are all about long-term planning.
 They deliver a large, solidly built and tested project bundling many separate services into one deployment every six months to one year (perhaps even longer) timeframe.
 They are risk-averse, with a long decision-making chain and rigid hierarchy.
 There are a lot of managers, including project managers.
-Waterfall orgs tend to have specialist teams handling very specific skills—security, testing, database administration, etc.
+Waterfall organisations tend to have specialist teams handling very specific skills—security, testing, database administration, etc.

-Instead of handoffs between specialist teams, Agile has cross-functional teams whose members hold all the skills necessary to design, build and test the service they are responsible for developing.
-The result: there are wide responsibilities IN a team, but a very narrow responsibility FOR the team.
-Scrum is the functional implementation of Agile, and scrum masters facilitate between the different process owner teams.
+Instead of handoffs between specialist teams, Agile has cross-functional teams whose members hold all the skills necessary to design, build, and test the service they are responsible for developing.
+The result: There are wide responsibilities in a team, but a very narrow responsibility for the team.
+Scrum is the functional implementation of Agile, and scrum masters facilitate between the different process-owner teams.

-Meanwhile, a platform team sits off to one side designing and assembling the platform the devs will deploy to; this highly automated platform uses an orchestrator like Kubernetes to manage the complexity.
-Cloud Native architecture centers on Microservices architecture, i.e., decomposing applications into small, loosely coupled services that operate completely independently from one another.
+Meanwhile, a platform team sits off to one side, designing and assembling the platform the devs will deploy to; this highly automated platform uses an orchestrator like Kubernetes to manage the complexity.
+Cloud Native architecture centers on microservices architecture, i.e., decomposing applications into small, loosely coupled services that operate completely independently from one another.
 Each of these services maps to smaller, independent development teams that release iterative software updates as soon as they are ready, i.e., Continuous Integration and Continuous Delivery.
 Rapidly releasing software creates a tighter feedback loop, allowing enterprises to easily adapt and respond to customer demands and desires.

-Although Cloud Native is powerful and can provide a serious competitive edge in many cases, it is not automatically the “right” solution in every case.
+Although Cloud Native is powerful and can provide a serious competitive edge in many cases, it is not automatically the 'right' solution in every case.
 By the same token, Waterfall is not automatically wrong or bad.
-There are times when Waterfall is absolutely the best process for the situation at hand -- when, for example, there is a strong product that is stable and will require few future changes, riding along on Waterfall is effective and efficient.
+There are times when Waterfall is absolutely the best process for the situation at hand—when, for example, there is a strong product that is stable and will require few future changes, riding along on Waterfall is effective and efficient.
 Agile, too, has circumstances where it is the optimal choice.
-The problem comes when a “right” solution gets applied in the wrong context -- or when a mish-mash combination of solutions conflict, undermine and ultimately gridlock each other.
+The problem comes when a 'right' solution gets applied in the wrong context—or when a mishmash combination of solutions conflict, undermine, and ultimately gridlock each other.